-The following are 6 underserved areas where our food-grade warehouse will tailor solutions for businesses.
+The following are 6 underserved areas where our food grade warehousing services tailor solutions for businesses:

 1. Refrigerated Materials